 One of the most common questions we get is how our menu page stays current.
 Here is the honest answer about how the weekly update process works.

-Every Monday, the moment Crumbl’s new lineup goes live, we update our This Week Crumbl Menu page manually with the confirmed six flavors.
+Every Monday, the moment Crumbl’s new lineup goes live, we update our This Week Crumbl Menu page manually with the weekly lineup.
 Each cookie entry includes the official name, a full description of the flavor profile, the flavor type category, a cookie image, and a direct link to that cookie’s individual page on our site.

 The update happens at the start of every week without exception — this is the single most important thing we do on this site, and we treat it as a non-negotiable weekly commitment.
 If you visit our menu page on any Monday after the new lineup launches, you will find the current week’s confirmed cookies, not last week’s.